jamesLeventis/ETL-The-Data-Engineering-Project-unfinished/README.md

 (when making the 'new_tote' and 'data_warehouse' secrets you must choose 'Credentials for other databases" option and then 'postgreSQL' as database type, type in credentials and leave all other options default)

-## Actions that need doing on github.com
+## Actions that need to be done on github.com
 1. make a new secret on "https://github.com/<'your github username'>/<'your project name'>/settings/secrets/actions" and name them
 AWS_ACCESS_KEY and AWS_SECRET, put the value from access key from point 2 above into AWS_ACCESS_KEY and put secret access key into
 AWS_SECRET